Lesson 2 of 7 - grow effective communication skills

 Recap

 Recall why you read this article.
 Did you get what you needed?
 If not, what do you need?
-Who's answering these questions - your wise resident true Self, or someone else?
+Who's answering these questions - your wise resident true Self, or ''someone else''?

 This article was very helpful somewhat helpful not helpful

-Share/Bookmark Prior page / Lesson-2 study guide
+Share/Bookmark Prior page / Lesson 2

 colorbar